 The primary purpose of the DACOR Bacon House Foundation’s Education Committee is to provide fellowships and scholarships to students interested in the study of international affairs, and in some cases to dependents of Foreign Service families.
-The Education Committee oversees five DACOR Bacon House Foundation fellowship and scholarship programs made possible through funds from bequests and contributions by DACOR members:
+The Education Committee oversees six DACOR Bacon House Foundation fellowship and scholarship programs (listed below) made possible through funds from bequests and contributions by DACOR members.

 Each year DACOR offers graduate fellowships for study toward a Master’s Degree in international affairs.
 These are $10,000 tuition-only grants.
 Recipients must be U.S. citizens.
 The fellowships are for study at any accredited graduate school in the United States.
 Typically, eleven schools (depending on budget) participate in this program.
 Five annual schools: American University – SIS; Johns Hopkins – SAIS, Georgetown – Walsh School; The George Washington University – Elliott School; and Tufts – Fletcher School; and six rotating schools that are selected each year.
 The schools all advertise DACOR’s fellowship program and, based on merit, nominate three candidates.
 The Education Committee then interviews the nominees and selects one winner from each participating school.
 The fellowship program is funded from various restricted bequests as well as individual members’ contributions.